USM-COS470-S21/usm-cos470-s21.github.io/_posts/2018-01-17-project-0-github-basics.md

 Once you have an account, you can [accept the assignment]() in GitHub Classroom.
 When you do that a repository will be created for you.
 It will be called `project-0-github-yourgithubname` and the URL should look like `https://github.com/USM-COS470-S18/project-0-github-yourgithubname`.
 You should *clone* and work with this new respository.
 It will also be where you *push* your submission.
 Other assignments/projects will work similarly.

-The repository that was created when you accepted the assignment has 4 files in it: 3 POTDs from CS 1110 and README.md.
+The repository that was created when you accepted the assignment has 4 files in it that are part of this assignment.
+There are two programs and three problems to fix.

 You need to do the following: